My Kind of Scene

 "My Kind of Scene" (also marketed as "My Kinda Scene", "Not My Kinda Scene" and "It's Not My Kinda Scene") is a song by Australian rock band Powderfinger.
 The song was initially written for their fourth studio album Odyssey Number Five; however, the band was requested to contribute a song to the soundtrack for the 2000 film Mission: Impossible 2.
 The band submitted three songs: "Whatever Makes You Happy", "Up & Down & Back Again" and "My Kind of Scene".
 With these submissions, Paramount Pictures decided to use "My Kind of Scene"; however, they decided to release the song as a promotional song for the film, and so changed the title to "My Kinda Scene" in Australia in fitting with the other promotional single for the film, Limp Bizkit's "Take a Look Around".
 The single was officially released in New Zealand where the song peaked at number 41.

 The song was later featured on the intended album Odyssey Number Five.
 Following that, when Powderfinger released their greatest hits compilation, Fingerprints, they included the song under the original title "My Kind of Scene" and the music video was included on the promotional DVD Powderfinger's First XI along with the 2007 album Dream Days at the Hotel Existence.

+The song was place #3 on Triple J Hottest 100 of 2000.